Normal generators for mapping class groups: Mapping class groups

 \subsection{Action on homology groups}

-We consider the first homology group $H_1(S) := H_1(S; \Z)$.
+We consider the first homology group $H_1(S) := H_1(S; \Z)$ .
 The mapping class group $\Mod(S)$ has a natural action on $H_1(S)$.
 We describe how Dehn twists act on $H_1(S)$.

-To do this, we introduce the notion of algebraic intersection number.
+To do this, we introduce the notion of algebraic intersection number .
 For $c, c' \in \pi_1(S)$, their \emph{algebraic intersection number} $\hat{i}(c, c')$ is defined as the sum of the indices of the intersection points of $c$ and $c'$, where the index of an intersection point is $1$ if the orientation of $c$ and $c'$ at the intersection coincides with the orientation of the surface, and $-1$ otherwise.
-Note that $\hat{i}(c, c')$ depends only on homology classes of $c$ and $c'$ in $H_1(S)$, and hence we use the same notation $\hat{i}( \cdot, \cdot)$ when it is discussed for homology classes.
+Note that $\hat{i}(c, c')$ depends only on the homology classes of $c$ and $c'$ in $H_1(S)$, hence we use the same notation $\hat{i}( \cdot, \cdot)$ when it concerns homology classes.

 Let $c$ be an essential oriented simple closed curve.
 Then one can observe that the action of the Dehn twist $T_c$ on $H_1(S)$ is as follows: for $x \in H_1(S)$,